thomastay/statlearn/ch3notes.md

        However, the idea is to do an iterative approach by seeing which variables have the lowest p-value and adding them to some model, then judging the model by some statistical criterion.
-    3. Related to 2, is used in the asnwer
+    3. Related to 2, is used in the answer

 ## Other notes: